sf-wdi-15/family_tree/readme.md

 ## Reading

-As an added resource look feel free to read the following: [ruby monk ascent `inheritance` and `more classes`](https://rubymonk.com/learning/books/4-ruby-primer-ascent)
+As an added resource feel free to read the following: [ruby monk ascent `inheritance` and `more classes`](https://rubymonk.com/learning/books/4-ruby-primer-ascent)

 ## Family Tree Lab